Szarkowski once wrote

-This is at odds with Berger who portrayed photography as a means to build on narrative and enhance stories through the detailed perception provided by photographs.
-Hence creating a memory.
+This is at odds with Berger who portrayed photography as a means to build on narrative and enhance stories through the accurate perception provided by photographs — hence creating a memory.

-To suggest photography cannot tell stories is simply brash and confines the practice of being a witness.
-A commentator on a narrative.
+To suggest photography cannot tell stories is only brash and confines the practice of being a witness — a commentator on a narrative.
 I shall seek to explore this further over the coming weeks.

-Whilst I don’t see this as part of my own practice, I do agree that the framing of my work alters the perception of any scene and moves such perception away from a wider narrative.
+While I do not see this as part of my practice, I do agree that the framing of my work alters the perception of any scene and moves such perception away from a more comprehensive narrative.
 Such compositional arguments could indeed conflict with the detail.
-This could lead to an altered narrative from what was originally decided.
+This could lead to an altered narrative from what was initially decided.

 I feel that in order to tell the story of the river objectively, honestly and in ways that spark interest – both time and vantage point have to be as essential as the frame.

-By combining these a more detailed narrative can surface that gives the viewer a greater scope and freedom to decide what is within and beyond the frame.
-It is the ability to take the viewer on a journey within the image but also beyond it that forms the third element of my exploration in this module.
+By combining these, a more detailed narrative can surface that gives the viewer an enormous scope and freedom to decide what is within and beyond the frame.
+It is the ability to take the viewer not only on a journey within the image but also beyond it that forms the third element of my exploration in this module.